cBioPortal/cbioportal/docs/Load-Sample-Cancer-Study.md

 ./importGenePanel.pl --data ../../test/scripts/test_data/study_es_0/data_gene_panel_testpanel2.txt
 ```

+After loading gene panels into the database, please restart Tomcat or call the `/api/cache` endpoint with a `DELETE` http-request
+(see [here](portal.properties-Reference.md#flush-caches-with-the-_apicache_-endpoint) for more information)
-After loading gene panels into the database, please restart Tomcat so that the validator can retrieve gene panel information from the cBioPortal API.
+so that the validator can retrieve gene panel information from the cBioPortal API.

 More details to load your own gene panel and gene set data can be found here: [Import Gene Panels](Import-Gene-Panels.md).